Common Sense Is Neither Common nor Sense

-In fact, I think that so-called common sense is a fallacy that has been foisted on us by our culture of ideology (any ideology that wants to tell us what we should think and do) that prefers us to be stupid, ill informed, and poor decision makers.
-Sorry to get a bit political here, but common sense is even used as an ideological cudgel by conservatives in which so-called coastal elites lack common sense and, as a result, are out of touch with "real Americans" who apparently have an abundance of common sense.
-But, if we use our elected representatives as examples (though I can't vouch for how representative they actually are), I think it's safe to say that unsound judgment, that is, the absence of common sense, doesn't discriminate based on political ideology.
+So-called common sense is a fallacy that has been foisted on us by our culture of ideology (any ideology that wants to tell us what we should think and do) that prefers us to be stupid, ill-informed, and poor decision-makers.
+Common sense is even used as an ideological cudgel by conservatives in which so-called coastal elites lack sense and, as a result, are out of touch with "real Americans" who apparently have an abundance of common sense.
+But, if we use our elected representatives as examples (though I can't vouch for how representative they actually are), I think it's safe to say that unsound judgment, that is, the absence of common sense doesn't discriminate based on political ideology.

 The unfortunate reality is that trusting common sense, in point of fact, causes us to make poor rather than sound judgments.
 Perhaps the biggest problem with common sense is that it falls prey to the clear limits of personal experience.
 Or, we don't even have any actual experience in the matter and rely simply on what we believe to be true or have been told is true, what we might label "faith-based sense" (in the broadest sense of the word faith).
-For example, when you're having a discussion about just about anything that requires taking a stand, for example, the weather, the economy, raising children, sports, what have you, how often do you hear some variation of "Well, it's been my experience that [fill in the blank]" and the person then draws a conclusion based on said experience?
+For example, when you're having a discussion about just about anything that requires taking a stand, for example, the weather, the economy, raising children, sports, what have you, how often do you hear some variation of "It's been my experience that [fill in the blank]" and the person then draws a conclusion based on said experience?
 And how often is that conclusion wildly at odds with the facts?
-More often than not in my experience (though, of course, my experience may be insufficient to draw a truly sound conclusion).

 Here are some ways in which people can engage in more "sensical" thinking, whether common or otherwise (what does it matter where sense comes from as long as it does truly reflect sound judgment?).

-First, we can begin our " inquiry" with an open mind, something sorely lacking in matters both trivial (e.g., Who's better, Red Sox or Yankees.
-Red Sox, of course) and substantial (e.g., how to fix the budget deficit) these days.
+First, we can begin our " inquiry" with an open mind, something sorely lacking in matters both trivial (Who's better, Red Sox or Yankees, Red Sox of course) and substantial (how to fix the budget deficit).
 Without being receptive to answers that we may not want to hear, we might as well just ask ourselves what we want to be true and go with that, which is what many people with so-called common sense (most efficient, but often wrong).

-Second, we all establish hypotheses that we would like to see affirmed when we are asking questions in our lives, for example, about relationships (e.g., "I know she likes me.") or the economy (e.g. "It's definitely picking up.").
-But for hypotheses to be more than just foregone conclusions (e.g., the world is flat; oops!), it's important to also propose alternative hypotheses (e.g., maybe the world is round or square).
-Just considering that there might be answers other than the ones we want ensures that any "experiment" we conduct isn't just an exercise in self-serving affirmation (e.g., drug trials done by pharmaceutical companies).
+Second, we all establish hypotheses that we would like to see affirmed when we are asking questions in our lives, for example, about relationships ("I know she likes me.") or the economy ("It's definitely picking up.").
+But for hypotheses to be more than just foregone conclusions (the world is flat; oops!), it's important to also propose alternative hypotheses (maybe the world is round or square).
+Just considering that there might be answers other than the ones we want ensures that any "experiment" we conduct isn't just an exercise in self-serving affirmation (drug trials done by pharmaceutical companies).

-Third, we can collect a sizable sample of data that is more likely to representative of the population as a whole.
-So, instead of just asking a few friends their opinions on an issue (which are likely similar to our own), we ask others, particularly those we know to have differing views.
+Third, we can collect a sizable sample of data that is more likely to be representative of the population as a whole.
+So, instead of just asking a few friends their opinions on a topic (which are likely similar to our own), we ask others, particularly those we know to have differing views.
 Does that guarantee sound judgments?
 Of course not.
 But does it make it more likely that whatever conclusion is drawn will be closer to reality?
 Absolutely.